 In addition to trades training, our partnership with Camosun College

-affords students the oppotunity to access tuition free programs, and attend full time in Victoria.
-The following programs vary in length from a few weeks to ten months.
-A member of our Career Program team will help students draft a transition plan in order to include these programs in a students graduation program.
-Camosun Programs offerings:
+affords students the opportunity to access tuition free courses either by distance (in SHIFT) or on campus.
+A member of our Career Program team will help students draft a transition plan in order to include these programs into their graduation program.
+A full list of courses is available in Counselling.

 College of the Rockies:

-- NFPA 1001 (Fire Suppression) located on Pender Island
+- NFPA 1001 (Fire Suppression) located on Pender and Salt Spring Islands

 MyBluePrint — is an online tool to help students with career choices, post secondary options, scholarship opportunities and much more.
 Visit the Career Center to obtain a password.